 - Mold.
 Extensive mold, particularly in living areas, can be a serious health threat and has been linked to many types of illnesses.
 Treatment for mold-related illness can be frustratingly long and expensive.
 If your apartment has extensive mold which is often concealed behind walls and beneath floor coverings, and your apartment owner is aware, they are obligated to perform mold remediation immediately.
 If you believe anyone in your home is suffering from mold related illnesses, contact us immediately to confer with an apartment accident lawyer Dekalb County GA community members rely on for sound legal advice.

-Call The Lynch Law Group today at (404) 373-7735 to speak with a knowledgeable apartment accident lawyer Dekalb County GA offers.
+Call The Law Offices Of Andrew Lynch today at (404) 373-7735 to speak with a knowledgeable apartment accident lawyer Dekalb County GA offers.

 Understanding the Basics of Slip and Fall Accident Claims

 Landlords and property owners have certain responsibilities when it comes to maintaining their buildings, their land and features on that land.
 For example, when weather conditions are dangerous, land and property owners have a legal duty to mitigate certain hazards associated with those weather conditions.
 In the depths of winter, even the South can be blanketed in frost, ice and the occasional snow.
 When this occurs, land and property owners are legally bound to take action to limit the slip and fall risks on any driveways and sidewalks that are used by tenants or the public.
 When land and property owners fail to take actions (that are both necessary and mandatory) in order to keep their tenants and visitors safe, they may generally be held accountable for any harm that may result.
 Therefore, if you have been injured while living or visiting an apartment and it is likely that the property owner should have prevented your accident, please contact an experienced DeKalb County, Georgia apartment accident lawyer today in order to explore your legal options.

 Slip and Fall Accident Claims – The Basics